 Brian Kelsey started writing about Austin in 2007 after reading a story that claimed "100 people per day" were moving to the city--mostly from California--with no hard evidence to back it up.
-Armed with a background in research and data, he dispelled that myth and continued to write about Austin's economy, labor market, and population change for the next ten years.
-In 2012, Brian founded Civic Analytics LLC to help elected officials, business leaders, and others in Austin make data-driven decisions to improve their community.
+Armed with a background in research and data, he dispelled that myth and continued to provide commentary on Austin's economy, labor market, and growth for elected officials, community groups, and business associations.
+In 2012, he founded a company, Civic Analytics, to help community leaders in Austin and other cities make data-driven decisions to improve their local economies.

 "Brian has the unique ability to tell community leaders what they need to hear, often not what they want to hear, and be incredibly well received."